johnathon-smith/zillow_regression_project/README.md

 * All properties are located in California.
 * All properties exist in either Los Angelas, Orange, or Ventura county.
+* The individual county tax rates have been calculated and their distributions plotted at the end of the Wrangle section of this notebook.
+* My best model was a Polynomial model with a degree of 4.
+After evaluating on the test data set, this model had an RMSE of about $194,208.
+It also had a variance of about 34%.

 ***